zeropse/moodtunes/CONTRIBUTING.md

-# Contributing to Mood Music
+# Contributing to MoodTunes

-Thank you for your interest in contributing to Mood Music!
+Thank you for your interest in contributing to MoodTunes!
 This guide will help you get started with contributing to our AI-powered playlist generator.

 ## 🚀 Getting Started